s2k/fd/README.md

 ## TL;DR

-`fd` reads files _as a sequence of (UTF-8) characters_ and dumps the content to _STDOUT_, thus the name `fd`.
+`fd` reads files (or STDIN) _as a sequence of (UTF-8) characters_ and dumps the content to _STDOUT_, thus the name `fd`.
 It does so in two columns, the left one will display the hex values of the bytes in the file, the right one will display the characters.

 ## History